 G & V napping [as I share a blanket and listen to music.]
 M-m-m—scent of food & smoke– Counterculture “flavor” to the people–“I am not pesticide resistant” T-shirt.
 One lady serving food had hair under right arm and I supposed under the left.
 She was value-added w. earrings, tattoo, & rings.
 People still ambling out of the seating area after a concert—Shelled peanut just fell on this page courtesy of Greg—I tossed it back.
 Oh—it was a message—to take a photo of Vicki asleep on his hip.

 Nose-ring, coonskin, probably same-gender couples, tie-died shirts, no shirts, as if in a parade to the disk-jockey interval music.
 Nipples implied.
 Tents line the fairway–“Touch the Earth” next to “Shorts-Pants-Tops-Hats-Belts-Bags-Hacks-Hemp” next to “Hand-woven Hammocks.”
-Wish you could be here to experience Baka Beyond—their music is a fusion of Gaelic & Africa—5 countries in Africa & Europe—I made my asterisk strokes to the beat.
+Wish you could be here to experience Baka Beyond—their music is a fusion of Gaelic & Africa—5 countries in Africa & Europe—I made my asterisk strokes [on the page] to the beat.
 Parade of children—to rainforest music—In costumes—w. parents—a Sweet Tent just flipped near me—Some kids on stilts—hatted–(flute music & drums)–masks, wings, slippers—the stilt-people walking in dignified slow rhythms to the music—the stilts, hidden except for the distal ends by pantaloons or skirts, rippling in the breeze, touch the grass soundlessly.

-The 2013 festival, July 25-28, brought rain on one or two days, and only ark was one of the many shuttle-buses.
+The 2013 festival, July 25-28, brought rain on one or two days, and the only ark was one of the many shuttle-buses.
 Among the vendors was Laurel Brooke, sixteen years old.
 How many FloydFesters would realize that someone making their barbecue sandwich plays the violin in the Roanoke Symphony Youth Orchestra?

 I work at a barbecue stand on the weekends.
 What started out as a summer job for this sixteen year old, soon turned into a regular part-time thing.
 Hired by the owner, Jon Beegle, I soon learned to make satisfactory sandwiches for the hungry.
-The company name “Bootleg BBQ” comes from the home cooked beverages once consumed by the owner’s family at friendly barbecue cookouts.
+The company name “Bootleg BBQ” comes from the home cooked beverages once consumed by the owner’s family at friendly cookouts.
 Those days are no more and so, armed with secret pork and sauce recipes, “Bootleg BBQ” was born.

 We have a small food-truck-like establishment that is basically a smoker and kitchen on wheels, parked permanently until a great need arises.
 It’s located on South Locust Street right across from the funeral home.
 Nicknamed “The Shack,” its 8′ X 20′ dimensions hold everything you could want for your sandwich-making needs.
 It holds a freezer, fridge, and two large sinks on one side with stainless steel countertops, and three warming compartments on the other.
 They hold baby-back ribs, baked beans, chicken (pulled and quartered), brisket, and our best seller, Atomic Buffalo Turds or ABTs (jalapenos stuffed with cream cheese, wrapped in bacon and smoked on low heat).
 A magnetic strip set up above a sink holds all of our utensils.
 The roof is red and definitely stands out in a crowd.
 The whole stand was custom built in a car garage in Floyd.